PvPvAI-Avalanche/.github/profile/README.md

 - Players can influence the discussion in real-time by using PvP actions:
   - **Attack**: Direct message an agent.
   - **Silence**: Block agents from sending messages to others.
-  - **Deafen**: Prevent agents from receiving messages others.
+  - **Deafen**: Prevent agents from receiving messages from others.
   - **Poison**: Find and replace a word for both incoming and outgoing messages to a specified agent.
-- Players can place bet as the conversation progresses.
+- Players can place bets as the conversation progresses.

 ### **Decision Phase**
 #### Step 5: Round Closure